 I believe in minimising dressings by using a glue and tape dressing that enables you to shower immediately after surgery.
 This also prevents patients becoming sensitive to dressings and requiring frequent dressing changes.
 The glue will simply dissolve approximately 3 weeks after surgery to leave a healed wound.
 A nurse will see you in the dressing clinic one week following your surgery to ensure all is well.
 I will then see you in clinic at about 3-4 weeks unless you need to see me sooner.

 Implants with a Lifetime Warranty

 I only use implants of excellence that are covered with a life time guarantee and money back scheme in the event of a medical complication.
 I offer both silicone and polyurethane coated implants from the major manufacturers.
-I am not tied to any particular manufacturer and I am happy to discuss the pros and cons of the different implants and warranties available to help you make an informed decision.
-It also advisable to do your own personal reserach on the different types of implants that are available.
+I am not tied to any manufacturer and I am happy to discuss the pros and cons of the different implants and warranties available to help you make an informed decision.
+It also advisable to do your own personal research on the different types of implants that are available.

 Surgery and Nicotine